fgcopello/SQL-Queries/README.md

 ## Description 🏝️

-This is a SQL portfolio including different practices of queries from basic to advanced.
+This is a SQL portfolio including different practices of queries from basic to advanced, in order to answer specific business questions.

 ## Author 🖋
 **Francisco Giagnoni Copello**